 Degree Type | Postgraduate |

-The eligibility criteria for MBA in Communication Management are generally similar to those of other MBA specialisations.
-Annually, colleges specify the required eligibility criteria in their admission advertisement, and candidates must meet these criteria.
-Here is the eligibility criteria for the MBA in Communication Management-
+The eligibility criteria for the MBA in Communication Management are generally similar to those of other MBA specialisations.
+Yearly, colleges specify the required eligibility criteria in their admission advertisement, and candidates must meet these criteria.
+Below is the general eligibility criteria for the MBA in Communication Management:

 ---|---|